Interpretable survival analysis via regularized functional Cox models

 We present a refined framework for the functional Cox model that prioritizes structural sparsity and interpretability.
 Rather than assuming the entire covariate function contributes to the hazard rate, our approach employs a dual-penalty mechanism.
 By applying regularization to both the coefficient function and its derivatives, the model simultaneously enforces smoothness and performs selection.
 This ensures that non-essential segments of the functional predictor are shrunk exactly to zero.
 This methodology offers an interpretable and flexible solution for analyzing functional covariates in survival models.

-Keywords: Functional data analysis, survival analysis, penalized regression
+Keywords: Functional data analysis survival analysis penalized regression